paragraf-lex/viber-bot/README.md

 ### Bot class

-With bot class you naivgate your VberBot how to work.
+With bot class you naivgate your ViberBot how to work.

 ```php
 (new Bot($request, new TextMessage()))